 Something good to note is that each car will be different from one another, so take this guide as something to start with rather than it being a template.
-The fine-tuning will be the one to you apart from the rest.
+Fine-tuning will be the one to set you apart from the rest.

 Road Racing Tunes

-Forza Horizon 5 is comprised of a lot of road racing tracks so learning to tune here is pretty much the gateway to a lot of your tuning prowess.
+Forza Horizon 5 is comprised of a lot of road racing tracks so learning to tune here is pretty much the gateway to much of your tuning prowess.

 Tires should also lean towards the softer side of things (20-25 PSI) as we want more grip when it comes to road racing.

 Gearing will depend on your preference, but it is always a good idea to make your final drive tuned for top speed to take advantage of the long straights strewn across Forza Horizon 5’s map.

 When it comes to the Forza Horizon physics system, AWD tunes are usually the best in competitive races since it gives you the most grip off the line, making for better acceleration, and an easier time controlling a car in the exit of corners since power is evenly distributed out to all wheels.

 The downside of this type of drivetrain is that it is more prone to understeering and an AWD swap or AWD car in general usually weighs a lot more than either FWD or RWD cars.

 To counteract this, make sure that your suspension and antiroll bars are stiffer in the rear in order for your AWD car to slide a bit more.
 Center differential also plays a huge part here as you can set your AWD system to be a bit more rear-biased (around 70-75%) for an easier time.

 Caster should also be set a bit lower than usual (values of around 5.0-6.0 degrees) so that we are given more turn-in.